dpi/Registration-Date/README.txt

 Registration Date
 dpi@d.o - http://danielph.in

-Opens or closes Registrations on Entities
-  Entity Registrations are closed or opened automatically, determined by the value of a date field attached to each entity.
+Provides actions based on Date fields attached entities with registrations.

-Dependencies:
+## Dependencies:

 * Registration
 * Date API

+## Features

+Depending on the value of a date field attached to a host entity, the following actions may take place:

+  ### Open or Close New Registrations

+  Entity Registrations are closed or opened automatically,

+  ### Send Reminder

+  A reminder will be sent on a date

+An option to disable date open and close functionality included with entity registration module.

 Copyright (C) 2012 Daniel Phin